Samhain: Etymology

-These names all come from the Middle Irish Samain or Samuin [ˈsaβ̃ɨnʲ], the name for the festival held on 1 November in medieval Ireland, which has been traditionally derived from Proto-Indo-European (PIE) *semo- ('summer').
-As John T. Koch notes, however, it is unclear why a festival marking the beginning of winter should include the word for 'summer'.
-Joseph Vendryes also contends that it is unrelated because the Celtic summer ended in August.
-According to linguists Xavier Delamarre and Ranko Matasović, links to Proto-Celtic *samon- ('summer') appear to be folk etymologies.
-According to them, Gaulish Samon- and Middle Irish Samain should rather be derived from Proto-Celtic *samoni- (< PIE *smHon- 'reunion, assembly'), whose original meaning is best explained as 'assembly, [feast of the] first month of the year' (cf. Old Irish -samain 'swarm'), perhaps referring to an 'assembly of the living and the dead'.
+These names all come from the Old and Middle Irish Samain or Samuin [ˈsaβ̃ɨnʲ], the name for the festival held on 1 November in medieval Ireland.
+Traditionally, it is derived from proto-Indo-European semo ('summer').
+But as John T. Koch points out, it is unclear why a festival marking the beginning of winter would include the word for 'summer'.
+Linguist Joseph Vendryes contends that it is unrelated, saying that the Celtic summer ended in August.
+More recently, linguists Xavier Delamarre and Ranko Matasović have proposed that it derives from proto-Celtic *samoni ('reunion, assembly'), cognate with Old Norse saman, Gothic samana and Sanskrit samāná (all meaning 'together'), as well as the Old Irish term bech-samain ('bee swarm').
+Delamarre further suggests it could refer to an "assembly of the living and the dead".

-Coligny calendar

-On Gaulish Coligny calendar, dating from the 1st century BCE, the month name SAMONI is likely related to the word Samain.
-A festival of some kind may have been held during the "three nights of Samoni" (Gaulish TRINOX SAMONI).
-The month name GIAMONI, six months later, likely includes the word for "winter", but the starting point of the calendar is unclear.
+The word Samain is believed to be related to the month name SAMON on the Gaulish Coligny calendar from the 2nd century CE.
+The 17th day of SAMON is marked as TRINOX SAMONI ("the three nights of Samon"), indicating a possible festival.
+This festival could represent the early November festival of Samain, or possibly the summer solstice.
+Six months later is the month GIAMON, which appears to contain the word for "winter".
+An early Irish glossary, Sanas Cormaic, gives Gamain as "November, the winter month after the festival of Samain".

 Origins

 Samain or Samuin was the name of the festival (feis) marking the beginning of winter in Gaelic Ireland.
 It is attested in the earliest Old Irish literature, which dates from the 9th century onward.
-It was one of four Gaelic seasonal festivals: Samhain (~1 November), Imbolc (~1 February), Bealtaine (~1 May) and Lughnasa (~1 August).
-Samhain and Bealtaine, at opposite sides of the year, are thought to have been the most important.
-Sir James George Frazer wrote in his 1890 book, The Golden Bough: A Study in Magic and Religion, that 1 May and 1 November are of little importance to European crop-growers, but of great importance to herdsmen practising seasonal transhumance.
-It is at the beginning of summer that cattle are driven to the upland summer pastures and the beginning of winter that they are led back.
-Thus, Frazer suggests that halving the year at 1 May and 1 November dates from when the Celts were a mainly pastoral people, dependent on their herds.
+Samhain was one of four Gaelic seasonal festivals: Samhain (~1 November), Imbolc (~1 February), Bealtaine (~1 May), and Lughnasa (~1 August).
+Of these, Samhain and Bealtaine, marking the transitions into winter and summer respectively, are thought to have been the most significant.
+Sir James George Frazer, in his 1890 book, The Golden Bough: A Study in Magic and Religion, theorized that these festivals, particularly 1 May and 1 November, were significant to herding communities practicing seasonal transhumance.
+Cattle were driven to summer pastures in May and returned to lowlands in November, suggesting the festival's pastoral origins.

 Some Neolithic passage tombs in Ireland are aligned with the sunrise around the times of Samhain and Imbolc.
 These include the Mound of the Hostages (Dumha na nGiall) at the Hill of Tara, and Cairn L at Slieve na Calliagh.